-The Executor won’t Share any Information with me!
-How Can I Compel an estate accounting?
+The Executor Won’t Share any Information with me!
+What are my Options?

 How can you compel an estate accounting when you have not received the information you are entitled to receive from the Executor?
 Consider the following example: Five years ago, Ellie died a resident of Kings County, survived by her two children Ted and Fred.
 At the time of her death, Ellie owned real property and some cash assets.
 A few months after Ellie’s death, Letters Testamentary were issued to Ted by the Kings County Surrogate’s Court.
 Ted therefore, became the Executor.